Is your state one of the most haunted in America?

 49: Hawaii

-Hawaii might not be the first place that comes to mind when you think of haunted spots but, despite its low ranking, its ancient, layered history means there's plenty of fodder for ghost stories; consider, for example, Ulupo Heiau, a sacred 1,000-year-old temple said to contain thousands of bones from human sacrifices.
-Spectres are often also reported at Pearl Harbor, where thousands lost their lives on 7 December 1941.
+Despite its low ranking, Hawaii's ancient, layered history means there's plenty of fodder for ghost stories.
+Consider, for example, Ulupo Heiau, a 1,000-year-old temple said to contain thousands of bones from human sacrifices.
+Specters are often also reported at Pearl Harbor, where thousands lost their lives on December 7, 1941.

 Love this?
 Follow us on Facebook for travel inspiration and more